borkdude/boot-bundle/README.md

 # boot-bundle
-Boot-bundle, DRY for dependencies.
+Boot-bundle: managed dependencies for [boot](https://github.com/boot-clj/boot).

 > It's just data - Rich Hickey

+Don't repeat yourself for library coordinates.
 Upgrade once, upgrade everywhere.

 ## Why
-You have many projects with overlapping dependencies.
-You don't want to repeat yourself.
+The most common scenario for usage of this library is when you have a repository with multiple boot projects and these projects have overlapping dependencies that you want to manage in one place.
+That one place is the bundle file.

 ## Usage
 Define a bundle file that contains a map of keywords to either: